ChristianEder/pulumi-structurizr-iot/README.md

 The script will output the URLs of the resources that where created in the command line.
 After that, you can send messages to the IoT Hub in the format described in [src/ingress/storeReceivedMessage.ts](), and they should end up being shown in the dashboard.

+**Known Issue**

+Unfortunately, for now pulumi does not support configuring CORS for the Azure functions getting created - you have to do that manually by logging in to the [Azure portal](https://portal.azure.com), selecting the azure function apps created for *api-get-devices* and *api-get-telemetry*, and enabling CORS for the URL where your dashboard gets hosted (and possibly also http://localhost:8080) if you want to run it locally.

 ### Run the dashboard locally

 > cd src/dashboard\